 This swaying bridge was first introduced in the late 1880s and spans a 70-meter-deep river canyon leading to an activity park filled with forest trails and a treetop walk through old-growth giants.
-As you cross the 137m bridge, explore all that nature offers, such as lush fir- and fern-carpeted forests and towering trees.
-Visitors can hail a free shuttle ride to and from the bridge park, and the ticket also covers the transparent platform known as the Cliffwalk and many other exciting attractions in the park.
+Crossing the 137m bridge, explore all that nature offers, such as lush fir- and fern-carpeted forests and towering trees.
+Visitors can hail a free shuttle ride to and from the bridge park, and the ticket also covers the transparent platform known as the Cliff Walk and many other exciting attractions in the park.

 Have you ever wanted to see the world from high up?
 Located at the top of Vancouver's iconic attractions, Harbour Centre, you can oversee from an ascended glass tower elevator for approximately 40 seconds, leading to the panoramic observation deck at 553 feet high, allowing you to immerse yourself into the stunning city at a 360 view where you would be able to see the North Shore Mountains and Vancouver Island.

 Located in Vancouver beyond the majestic Millennium Gate, Chinatown is known for its traditional Asian cuisines.
-It is a neighbourhood deeply rooted in Asian tradition, transporting you back into the classical 15th century - with the Dr. Sun Yat-Sen Gardens featuring small Victorian shops and restaurants marked in Chinese characters.
-The gardens were originally modelled as a traditional garden from the Ming Dynasty, which hosted a spectacular parade every Chinese New Year.
+It is a neighborhood deeply rooted in Asian tradition, transporting you back into the classical 15th century - with the Dr. Sun Yat-Sen Gardens featuring small Victorian shops and restaurants marked in Chinese characters.
+The gardens were initially modeled as a traditional garden from the Ming Dynasty, which hosted a spectacular parade every Chinese New Year.

-Whether you enjoy fine dining, seafood, steak houses or pub food, Vancouver is a city that has you covered.
-Let's take a look at the city's food sector…
+Vancouver covers you whether you enjoy fine dining, seafood, steak houses, or pub food.
+So let's take a look at the city's food sector…

 Are you a seafood fanatic?
-Make your way to Yaletown, where Blue Water Cafe and Raw Bar is said to be one of the best seafood restaurants in the city.
-The venue has won many awards for its spectacular cuisine, ranked as the best seafood, as awarded by Vancouver Magazine Restaurant Awards from 2008 to 2015.
+Then, make your way to Yaletown, where Blue Water Cafe and Raw Bar is said to be one of the best seafood restaurants in the city.
+The venue has won many awards for its spectacular cuisine, ranked as the best seafood, and by Vancouver Magazine Restaurant Awards from 2008 to 2015.
 The upmarket restaurant offers a varied selection of seafood - from the raw menu to the fresh tank seafood, including Alaskan King Crab and Atlantic Lobster.

 Voted "Vancouver's Restaurant of the Year," Hawksworth Restaurant is a culinary triumph.
 Chef David Hawksworth remains true to his unique art of cooking, with ingredient-led and contemporary meals that demonstrate a highly skilled technique.
 You can find this elegant restaurant on West Georgia Street, in the heart of the vibrant city.
 Offering private dining areas and an upmarket clientele, this restaurant is a treat for the senses.